-Given the continued high prevalence of COVID, including breakthrough cases among vaccinated individuals, students should not attend class if they are feeling sick.
-It is very important that individuals avoid spreading the virus to others.
-Most students should be able to complete a successful semester despite illness-induced absence.
+Please do not attend class if you are feeling sick.
 If you are absent due to illness, including but not limited to COVID, I will give you a reasonable opportunity to make up missed work.
 You do not need to provide a physician's document of illness, but you must let the instructor know of your situation as soon as practical when you become aware of the need for an absence (either the day you learn of the need or the next workday).